pat/blog/_posts/2019-04-26-hunting-new-opportunities.markdown

 categories:
   - work
   - life
+excerpt: "Lately, I’ve been the CTO at Limbr, working with amazing humans on building support systems for people's mental health.
+It's been great, but it's time for me to move on and find something new."
 ---

 Lately, I’ve been the CTO at [Limbr](https://www.limbr.org), working with amazing humans on building support systems for people's mental health.
 I've loved being a part of the team, and working together to craft a wonderful product and culture, but it’s time for something new for me.